blurrycontour/zuul-gerrit/doc/source/config/job.rst

       paused.
 Additionally, the :ref:`artifacts <return_artifacts>`
       returned by the `provides` jobs will be made available to the `requires` job.

+      When inheriting jobs or applying variants, the list of `requires` is extended (`requires` specified in a job definition are added to any supplied by their parents).

       For example, a job which produces a builder container image in one project that is then consumed by a container image build job